valdaarhun/Brainfuck-Interpreter/README.md

-# Brainfuck-Interpreter
+# Brainfuck Interpreter
-An interpreter to parse and run Brainfuck.
+An interpreter written in C that parses and runs code written in Brainfuck.
+The interpreter takes a brainfuck file or a string of brainfuck commands as an argument.

+Usage: ./bfpret [file | -c cmd]